Selfless Service:

 Do I have false beliefs that hinder my enjoyment of life?

-This thought causes me to do some personal introspection; Do I have false ideas that keep me from enjoying the full benefits of my voyage through life?
-What is the source of the information that I rely upon, how can I know if these ideas or principles are true or false?
+It causes me some personal introspection; Do I have false ideas that keep me from enjoying the full benefits of my voyage through life?
 Are there benefits and blessings that I deserve that I am not getting because of a false belief or practice?

 And the Father said: Repent ye, repent ye, and be baptized in the name of my Beloved Son.
 2 Nephi 31:11